shreyaaajainn/BankSystem-Corba/README.md

 ############# Running Server Code #################
 ---------------------------------------------------

-1 . open new terminal and give root privilages
+1 . open new terminal
-->  sudo su

 2 . go to correct folder using cd command